newaetech/chipwhisperer/docs/firmware.rst

 This page is only for ChipWhisperer capture devices and the CW305 target board **NOT** for target boards such as the CW308.

+You can find API documentation for our firmware updater at :ref:`api-scope-update`.

 .. _single_step_update:

 *******************